 Tip of the iceberg

-What we’ve described here isn’t all that’s available, of course, but it’s enough to get you started and should cover the kind of ‘everyday’ risks most businesses face.
+What we’ve described here isn’t all that’s available, of course, but it’s enough to get you started.
+There’s enough here to cover the kind of ‘everyday’ risks most businesses face.

 Insurance is always irksome and, for many business owners it’s a toss up between need, want and budget.
 You can insure pretty much anything these days – where you draw the line is up to you.